Classic Motorcycle Build

 Most classic bike owners like to do their own repair work.
 If you're new to the hobby, learning to do maintenance and repairs is worth your time.

 Tools and equipment for motorcycle repair are often the same as those used for automotive repair.
-Besides hand tools that you probably already have, here's some must-have tools for proper motorcycle repair and restoration.
+Besides basic hand tools that you probably already have, here's some that I've found helpful for all phases of motorcycle repair and restoration.

 Torque Wrench (Foot-Pounds)